mickywagner/Library/README.md

 <h3>About this project</h3>
 <p>A simple reading list web app.
 You can add and delete books, mark them as read or unread.
 Books are saved in your local storage.</p>
-<p>I created this for the Full Stack Javascript course of Odin Project.
+<p>I created this for the Full Stack Javascript course of Odin Project after the lessons focusing on objects and object construction.
 Full assignment <a href="https://www.theodinproject.com/courses/javascript/lessons/library?ref=lnav">here.</a>